compat-project/QCG-PilotJob/README.md

 is used to tell the Manager to finish after all jobs will be handled and finished (with any result).

 ## API
-The QCG PilotJob Manager provides a Python API which allows users to dynamically control execution of Pilot Jobs.
-The user program is run inside an allocation as one of the Pilot job.
-The communication is done through the network interface provided by the QCG PilotJob Manager.
+QCG PilotJob Manager provides a client side Python API which allows users to dynamically control the instance of the Pilot Job and all its jobs.
+To avoid communication issues, we assume that the user's program (Application Controller) that refers via API to the QCG PilotJob Manager is run inside an allocation as one of the jobs.
+The communication is done through the network interface provided by QCG PilotJob Manager.
 The Python API is provided in the `qcg.appscheduler.api` package.

 ### Manager
-The `qcg.appscheduler.api.Manager` class is a main actor of the API.
-This class handles an initialization and communication with the QCG PilotJob Manager single instance.
-It provides methods for:
+The `qcg.appscheduler.api.Manager` class is the main actor of the API.
+This class is responsible for the initialisation of the client and handles communication with a single instance of QCG PilotJob Manager.
+The class provides interface for:
-- obtaining resources status (`resources` method)
+- determining the resources status (the `resources` method)
-- job submission (`submit` method),
+- job submission (the `submit` method),
-- listening all jobs (`list` method),
+- listing all jobs (the `list` method),
-- obtaining current status of jobs (`status` method),
+- obtaining the current status of jobs (the `status` method),
-- obtaining detailed information about jobs (`info` method),
+- obtaining the detailed information about jobs (the `info` method),
-- removing jobs (`remove` method),
+- removing jobs (the `remove` method),
-- synchronization of job execution (`wait4` method).
+- synchronisation of the job execution (the `wait4` method).

 #### Initialization